denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

 Impressed?
 HTML-like comments were intended to allow browsers that didn't understand the `<script>` tag to degrade gracefully.
-These browsers, eg. Netscape 1.x are no longer popular.
+These browsers, e.g. Netscape 1.x are no longer popular.
 So there is really no point in putting HTML comments in your script tags anymore.

 Since Node.js is based on V8 engine, HTML-like comments are supported in the Node.js runtime too.
 Moreover, they're a part of specification: